-- 'Motor vehicle' means a mechanically or electrically propelled vehicle, with two or more wheels.
-'Motorcycle' means any two wheeled mechanically or electrically propelled vehicle, with two wheels. - 'Motor-car' means any mechanically or electrically propelled vehicle, with three or more wheels.
-'Staff' includes any person employed by the University, or paid through the University payroll system.
-'Student' includes any person enrolled for an award-bearing course of the University. - 'Associate' includes any person with an on-going relationship with the University, which entitles them to use certain university services. - 'Visitor' includes any person other than staff, students, or associates, with a bona fide reason for visiting the University. - 'Contractor' means any person, or firms, that contracts to supply materials, labour, or a service to the University, and includes any firm or person, subcontracted to do so. - 'Disabled' means any student, member of staff or visitor who for the purpose of these Regulations is formally acknowledged by the University to have particular transport difficulty because of "... a physical or mental impairment..." which has "... a substantial and long term effect on a person's ability to carry out day to day activities..." as defined by the Equality Act (2010).
+'Motor vehicle' means a mechanically or electrically propelled vehicle with two or more wheels.

+'Motorcycle' means any two wheeled mechanically or electrically propelled vehicle with two wheels.

+'Motor-car' means any mechanically or electrically propelled vehicle with three or more wheels.

+'Staff' includes any person employed by the University or paid through the University payroll system.

+'Student' includes any person enrolled for an award-bearing course of the University.

+'Associate' includes any person with an on-going relationship with the University which entitles them to use certain university services.

+'Visitor' includes any person other than staff, students or associates, with a bona fide reason for visiting the University.

+'Contractor' means any person or firms that contracts to supply materials, labour or a service to the University and includes any firm or person subcontracted to do so.

+'Disabled' means any student, member of staff or visitor who for the purpose of these Regulations is formally acknowledged by the University to have particular transport difficulty by reason of infirmity or physical disability.